oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

 - **Autopilot deployment** – Configuration of Autopilot allows for automated deployment (and redeployment when required) of devices with no user interaction
 - **Support** – A flexible support model with system administration and role-based access control, whether the support is carried out by in-house staff, third party contractors or a managed service provider.

-An agency can choose to deviate from the blueprint on any technology, licensing requirement, security aspect, platform or design decision.
-Deviations may affect the agency's security posture and will affect the blueprint's security documentation.
+An organisation can choose to deviate from the blueprint on any technology, licensing requirement, security aspect, platform or design decision.
+Deviations may affect the organisations security posture and will affect the blueprint's security documentation.

 ## Design considerations